 The real Silverquicken students (i.e., your kids!) will decipher codes, unravel math and science mysteries, and tackle new challenges along with the fictional kids.
 Will they beat the clock and be ready for what’s to come?

 If your child enjoyed A School of Mysteries, they may be ready to tackle this next course at Silverquicken!

 The course lasts 8 weeks, with weekly 1-hour meetings online of under 20 students each, led by two highly-qualified teachers.
-This course is designed for 6th–8th graders.
-The version for 4th-5th graders is here.
+This course is designed for 4th and 5th graders.
+The version for 6th-8th graders is here.

-Physical kits are sent to each student's home every 3-4 weeks, containing beautiful materials such as a leather-bound journal with handmade paper, a cipher disk carved in hardwood, secret documents sealed in wax, etc. These materials are accompanied by detailed, standards-based instructional guides.
+Physical kits are sent to each student's home, containing beautiful materials such as a journal, a wooden puzzle, character cards, secret documents sealed in wax, etc. These materials are accompanied by detailed, standards-based instructional guides.

 The course is highly interdisciplinary, touching on such topics as the history and practice of cryptography, the art of rhetoric, ancient languages, logical argumentation and common fallacies, social psychology, mathematical non-transitivity and non-commutativity, and the art and craft of writing physical letters, to name a few.

 Between live sessions, students continue to work to solve the Silverquicken story's mysteries.
 Daily suggested assignments are provided.
 Work takes anywhere from 1-3 hours per week depending on time and interest of each student.
 The course culminates with both collective and individual achievement, as well as reflections to identify newly awakened interests and avenues for further exploration.